 All Californians should have the chance to achieve economic self-sufficiency.

-There is also overwhelming evidence of the need for greater economic opportunities in California: In 2014, almost five million working Californians made less than $14 an hour.
+There is overwhelming evidence of the need for greater economic opportunities in California: In 2014, almost 5 million working Californians made less than $14 an hour.
 That’s one out of every three workers in the state.
 These Californians are mostly people of color, and only one in five has a college degree.
 Their average pay was less than $10 an hour.

 In other words, millions of Californians are working hard to get ahead, but they’re living on the brink.
-Our grantmaking will focus on expanding economic opportunity so that more of California’s poor working families and young adults are able to cover basic needs in a state with an increasingly high cost of living.
+Our grantmaking will focus on expanding economic opportunity so that more of California’s working families and young adults are able to cover basic needs in a state with an increasingly high cost of living.

 Our society is strongest when everyone has the chance to lend their voice.

-We deeply believe that expanding political opportunity for communities largely left out of the political system can transform the lives of millions of Californians.
+We believe that expanding political opportunity for communities largely left out of the political system can transform the lives of millions of Californians.
 Our grantmaking will support efforts to give voice and influence to all Californians, encourage leadership that is representative and responsive to communities, and expand political opportunity so that more low-wage Californians are engaged and have influence in the decisions that impact their jobs, communities, and lives.

 As part of our focus on expanding economic and political opportunity, we partnered with local nonprofits to speak directly with young people and families who are working but struggling with poverty.
-In Community Listening Sessions held across the state, we heard firsthand the hopes, fears, challenges, and dreams of Californians.
+In Community Listening Sessions held across the state in 2016, we heard firsthand the hopes, fears, challenges, and dreams of Californians.
 Hear from the people we spoke with and the insights we gained on irvine.org/cavoices or by downloading a summary of what we heard.

 Our grantmaking focuses on expanding economic and political opportunity for California families and young adults who are working but struggling with poverty, including exploring ways to remove the systemic barriers that prevent too many Californians from achieving financial stability and political influence.
 Our goal is not to go find something new; it is to build on what’s working and find ways to do it even better.